rcmc2020/stressmap-analyzer/README.md

 # Cycling Level of Traffic Stress Analyzer

+## Warning ##
+This project is no longer active.
+All work is now being done in the Bike Ottawa [stressmodel](https://github.com/BikeOttawa/stressmodel) project.
+The [Bike Ottawa](https://github.com/BikeOttawa) site contains all the code necessary for running a site like the [Bike Ottawa Maps](https://maps.bikeottawa.ca/) site.

+## Old Documentation ##

 This is a console application that takes an OSM file and performs an analysis on the streets based on the information stored in their tags.
 The arguments are as follows:

  `stressmap-analyzer -f osmfilename -d outputpath [-p prefix][-v][-z]`